opensearch-project/documentation-website/_observing-your-data/event-analytics.md

 <insert demo once UI is finalized>

 This feature is available in OpenSearch Dashboards version 2.7 and later.
-It works with new objects created in version 2.7 or later and visualizations generated with PPL queries or Prometheus metrics.
+It works with new visualizations created in version 2.7 or later that uses PPL to query data from OpenSearch or federated data sources like Prometheus.
 {: .note}

 ## Viewing logs